fatema1921/WearCast/README.md

         2. Install the [required libraries](#required-software-components) by searching for the library name in the search bar, select the latest version and click `install`.

     - For libraries that require additional source
         1. Download the library as a `.ZIP` file from the GitHub repository.
-You can typically find the download option under the "Code" button on the library's GitHub page.
+You can typically find the download option under the  `Code ` button on the library's GitHub page.
         2. Open `Arduino IDE` and navigate to `Sketch > Include Libraries > Add .ZIP Library...`
         3. Select `.ZIP > Open`

             - NOTE THAT: it is required to be a __.ZIP__ file, if your folder is unzipped you have to compress it first.

-### Update the Wireless Core Firmware

 ### Web-based Application | Local Installation